ruralocity/aaronsumner.com/source/posts/2019-03-09-netflify-migration.html.markdown

 ---
-title: Initial impressions after migrating this site to Netflify
+title: Initial impressions after migrating this site to Netlify
 date: 2019-03-09 05:54 UTC
 tags:
 ---

-Not sure why it took me so long to learn that [Netflify](https://www.netlify.com) is a thing, but after hearing it mentioned in a podcast last week, I decided to see what would be involved with moving a site or two over to it.
+Not sure why it took me so long to learn that [Netlify](https://www.netlify.com) is a thing, but after hearing it mentioned in a podcast last week, I decided to see what would be involved with moving a site or two over to it.
 Turns out, not much: As of about an hour ago, this site has been moved from an old VPS to Netlify.

 ## Yeah, but why?